Prevent churn with cancellation flows

 - If they say that the product is too expensive, you can offer a discount.

-- If the customer proceeds with the cancellation, they receive a clear confirmation that automatic renewal is disabled.
-This is also a great time to remind that they can renew it at any time.
+If the customer proceeds with the cancellation, they receive a clear confirmation that automatic renewal is disabled.
+This is also a good time to remind them that they can enable it again at any time.

 Configure the flow

-To create a new Cancellation Flow, navigate to Configure → Churn Prevention and click the Add Cancellation Flow button.
+To create a cancellation flow, go to Configure → Churn Prevention and click Add cancellation flow.

-- Define basic details fo the Cancellation Flow.
+- Define the basic details of the cancellation flow.

 - Configure the initial pop-up message and the list of subscription benefits.